Best Time Of Year For Family Photography

-If the sunlight is really intense on the day of your family portrait session, we’ll find a pretty area under light shade where the light will be softer – and where your children can play without feeling the heat.
+If the sunlight is really intense on the day of your family portrait session, we’ll find a pretty area under light shade where the light will be softer.
+These are also places where your children can play without feeling the heat.

-Where there are bright flowers, we’ll incorporate those where possible as there’s nothing jollier than a daisy or a tree in full bloom!
+Where there are bright flowers, we’ll incorporate those as there’s nothing jollier than a daisy or a tree in full bloom!

 Of course, this being England, it’s quite possible that we’ll catch a rainy spell.
-If we do, we can either head out armed with wellies and umbrellas, or we can just wait for a break in the weather.
+If we do, we can either head out armed with wellies and umbrellas.
+Or, we can monitor the weather on my weather-tracking app, and wait for a break in the weather.

 The brighter yellows tends to be at their best in October and early November, with the more muted oranges coming through in mid-November.

 Babies and toddlers making their way through carpets of fallen leaves are so emotive.
-For older children, playing with piles of leaves is so much fun, and always brings out fits of giggles and big smiles.
+For older children, playing with piles of leaves is so much fun.
+It always brings out fits of giggles and big smiles.

 The crisp light of Winter is so beautiful, and makes for very graphic compositions.